testshallpass/react-native-thumbnail-selector/README.md

  **Requires React-Native v0.43.0 or higher**

  Project began as an experiment with the new Flatlist in React-Native and shifted to a easy-to-use thumbnail selector module.
-Dedicated to OGs.

 ### Installation
 ```npm i react-native-thumbnail-selector --save```